ci-reporter/ci_reporter/README.md

 ## Jenkins setup

-1. Tick the box labelled "Publish JUnit test result report" in the job configuration
+1. Add the "Publish JUnit test result report" post-build step in the job configuration.

 2. Enter "test/reports/*.xml,spec/reports/*.xml" in the "Test report XMLs" field (adjust this to suit which tests you are running)